JamesJLA/option-pricer-tui/README.md

 1. Install Go 1.22 or later
 This Program uses Go and requires a Golang installation, and only works on Linux and Mac.
 If you're on Windows, you'll need to use WSL.
 Make sure you install go in your Linux/WSL terminal, not your Windows terminal/UI.
 There are two options:

-Option 1: The webi installer is the simplest way for most people.
+The webi installer is the simplest way for most people.
 Just run this in your terminal:

 - curl -sS https://webi.sh/golang | sh